Asymptotic Efficiency Bounds for a Class of Experimental Designs: Introduction

-In this paper, we derive asymptotic efficiency bounds in a general setting that allows for such designs.
-Applied to the case of a binary treatment, our results show that the optimized \citet{hahn_role_1998} bound indeed gives a lower bound for the performance of any estimator or test with data from any experimental design in this general setting.
-The key technical result is a likelihood expansion and local asymptotic normality theorem that applies to arbitrary experimental designs that assign treatment after observing the entire set of covariates and past outcome values for an independent sample from an infinite population.
-To derive these results, we apply techniques used in the recent literature deriving asymptotic distributions of estimators in related settings \citep[in particular, we use apply a martingale representation similar to those used in ][]{abadie_martingale_2012} to a Le Cam style local expansion of the likelihood ratio.
+To see how our main result is derived, recall that semiparametric efficiency bounds such as those derived by \citet{hahn_role_1998} are obtained by deriving bounds in a parametric submodel.
+The sharpest bound that can be obtained from a parametric submodel gives the semiparametric efficiency bound, and the submodel that yields this bound is called the least favorable submodel.
+Thus, to show that the bound continues to hold under arbitrary experimental designs, it suffices to show that the same efficiency bound holds in the least favorable submodel.
+To this end, we derive a likelihood expansion and local asymptotic normality theorem that applies to arbitrary experimental designs that assign treatment after observing the entire set of covariates and past outcome values for an independent sample from an infinite population.
+To derive these results, we apply techniques used in the recent literature deriving asymptotic distributions of estimators in related settings \citep[in particular, we apply a martingale representation similar to those used in ][]{abadie_martingale_2012} to a Le Cam style local expansion of the likelihood ratio.
 Applying these results to the least favorable submodels used to derive the corresponding bounds in the iid case then gives the efficiency bounds.

+As we discuss in more detail in Section \ref{achieving_bound_sec}, one can achieve the \citet{hahn_role_1998} variance bound either through independent treatment assignment or through treatment assignment rules that use stratification on baseline covariates.
+Given that one can achieve the same asymptotic variance using these either approach, one may use other criteria to choose between different treatment rules that yield the same optimal asymptotic variance.
+For example, one may opt for stratification over iid sampling because it allows one to achieve the optimal asymptotic variance using a simpler estimator.
+We discuss practical implications and limitations of our results and other results from the literature in Section \ref{recommendations_for_practice_sec}.

+Several papers written around the same time as this one consider related problems involving asymptotic efficiency bounds in experiments. \citet{bai_efficiency_2023} and \citet{rafi_efficient_2023} consider a setting similar to ours, but consider efficiency among certain restricted classes of treatment rules involving covariate based stratification.
+This differs from our main efficiency bounds (Theorems \ref{ATE_LAN_thm} and \ref{general_LAN_thm}) which do not restrict the treatment rule or impose only cost constraints, although our likelihood expansion and general local asymptotic normality result (Theorem \ref{lr_expansion_thm} and Corollary \ref{lr_clt_corollary}) are useful as technical tools in these other settings.
+Another literature \citep{adusumilli_risk_2023,kuang_weak_2023,hirano_asymptotic_2023} focuses on bandit problems and related settings.
+While these papers consider interesting dynamic problems that fall outside of the scope of the present paper (for example, deciding when to end an experiment early in the interest of the welfare of experimental subjects), they do not address whether experimental design choices such as stratified randomization can be used to improve on efficiency bounds for iid data.